-These light and fluffy baked donuts are full of apple spice flavor without any of the heavy grease you find in a traditional fried donut.
+These light and fluffy baked donuts are full of apple spice flavor without any of the heavy grease you find in a traditional fried donut with a brown sugar topping.

 When you live in the nation’s 3rd largest apple producing state, it can be next to impossible avoiding apple cider donuts all season.
 Full disclosure: we had our first fresh-pressed glass of cider and obligatory donut at a nearby orchard back in late-August during an unseasonably cool day.